YrockInnovators/mobile-project-showcase/README.md

 2. Install PostgreSQL 10.0+ or higher in your local machine.
 3. Install Rails 5.1, Ruby 2.3.3+ and RubyDevKit in your local machine.
 4. Install React Native 0.56.
-5. Install Android Studio 3.0.1 (If you don't like prefer a device for testing you can use Android Emulator)
+5. Install Android Studio 3.0.1 (If you don't prefer a device for testing you can use Android Emulator)
 ```

 ### Installation